kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 For Beta and GA, we will disallow the divergence between the priority of the `Pod` and the `PodGroup`.
 This will be done by the scheduler, which will fail scheduling of the `PodGroup`, once it observes such divergence.
 This mechanism will follow a similar mechanism already implemented in scheduler that disallows `PodGroup` with pods having different `spec.schedulerName`.
+We will check only the numerical value of the priority, not the priority class from which the value was derived.
 This information will be visible to the user in the description of the `PodScheduled` `Conditions` in the `Pod.Status` and `PodGroup.Status`:

 ```yaml